Written by Allen Crowely

 Nine slaps and three shoots later, Lincoln set up his project.

 Ms. Liebenow made a quick visual scan of her entrepreneurship class.
 The class attracted an unusual mix of students.
-Liebenow had created the class to encourage a fusion of first principles scientific thinking, creativity, and business.
+She had created the class to encourage a fusion of scientific thinking, creativity, and business.
 In the two years since the class’s inception, it had grown in popularity.
-The administration was not as happy with the class because they knew its popularity had to do with the peculiar teacher who ran it.
-As Mr Oliver, the school principal, was apt to say, “What good is a class that only one teacher can teach?”
+The administration was not too happy with the class because they knew its popularity had to do with the peculiar teacher who ran it.
+As Mr Oliver, the school principal, was apt to say, “What good is a class, even a popular one, that only one teacher can teach”.
+The administration also griped that the class put an emphasis on a fawning view of rugged individualism and the Elon Musk cult.

-She now held three entrepreneurship classes per semester, along with her normal load of phenomenological physics, the history of science, and four dimensional studies.
+She now held three entrepreneurship classes per semester, along with her normal load of phenomenological physics, which she co-taught with Chris Clemenza, the history of science, and four dimensional studies.

 “Allow me to introduce MR. WAR, the Multifilament, Rotary Worm Action Rifle”.